Agentforce-Specialist Exam Questions With Explanations

 A. "Generating record queries":

-Handled by retrievers or flows, not the Planner.
+This is handled by retrievers or flows, not the Planner.

 B. "Real-time translation":